52nd Infantry Division "Torino": Soviet Union

 In July 1941 the division was assigned to the Italian Expeditionary Corps in Russia and left Rome on 10 July 1941.
 On 13 August it reached Shaikhani in Ukraine and was subordinated to the German 1st Panzer Group.
 On 17 September it deployed to the right of the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" in the Dnjepropetrowsk area on the Dnieper river, where it was immediately engaged by enemy units.
 Between 27 and 30 September 1941, the division participated in the Battle of Petrikowka.
-Between 20 October and 2 November 1941, the division assaulted the city of Stalino (today Donetsk) in Eastern Ukraine, and occupied the neighbouring towns of Horlivka and Yenakiieve).
+Between 20 October and 2 November 1941, the division assaulted the city of Stalino (today Donetsk) in Eastern Ukraine, and occupied the neighbouring towns of Horlivka and Yenakiieve.

 In November the Torino was on the Krynka river to protect the southern flank of the 3rd Cavalry Division and on 6 December it attacked Chazepetowka and reach the village after two days of struggle.
 On 12 December 1941 the division's commander General Ugo de Carolis was killed and posthumously awarded the Knight's Cross by the Germans.
 On 25-26 December the division faced Russian attacks at Malo Orlovka and, in the course of a counter attacks, occupied Plosky and Vife Ostraja, where it repelled violent enemy counterattacks.

 The Torino remained with 1st Panzer Army until 3 June 1942 when it was subordinated to the German 17th Army.
 In July 1942 it entered the newly arrived Italian Army in Russia/8th Army, which formed the left flank of the German 6th Army during the Battle of Stalingrad.
-The 8th Army suffered heavy losses during the Soviet Operation Uranus in winter of 1942/43 and was destroyed by March 1943.
+The 8th Army suffered heavy losses during the Soviet Operation Little Saturn in winter of 1942/43 and was destroyed by March 1943.
 Some 8,000 men of the 13,500 men of the Torino were killed or missing in Russia, including 2,814 of the 81st Infantry Regiment, 2,608 of the 82nd Infantry Regiment, 1,283 of the 52nd Artillery Regiment, 483 of the XXVI Mortar Battalion, 208 of the LII Mortar Battalion, 154 of the 52nd Transmission Company, 114 of the 171st Anti-Tank Company, and 102 of the 52nd Medical Section.

 The survivors of the division returned to Italy, where on 1 June 1943 the 159th Infantry Division "Veneto" was renamed 52nd Infantry Division "Torino".
 The reformed Torino was disbanded by the Germans following the Armistice of Cassibile.